 The accompanying unaudited condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-The Company has experienced losses since its inception and had net losses of \$49.6 million and \$52.4 million for the three months ended March 31, 2024 and 2023, respectively.
-Such losses were primarily the result of costs incurred in adding new members, building relationships with physician partners and payors, and developing new services.
+The Company has experienced losses since its inception and had net losses of \$44.2 million and \$49.6 million for the three months ended March 31, 2025 and 2024, respectively.
+Such losses were primarily the result of costs incurred in adding new members and adverse claims experience, partly driven by general market conditions for MA plans.
 The Company anticipates operating losses and negative cash flows to continue for the foreseeable future as it continues to grow membership.

-As of March 31, 2024 and December 31, 2023, the Company had \$27.3 million and \$36.3 million, respectively, in unrestricted cash and cash equivalents available to fund future operations.
-The Company's capital requirements will depend on many factors, including the pace of the Company's growth, ability to manage medical costs, the maturity of its members, and its ability to raise capital.
-The Company continues to explore raising additional capital through a combination of debt financing and equity issuances.
-When the Company pursues additional debt and/or equity financing, there can be no assurance that such financing will be available on terms commercially acceptable to the Company.
-If the Company is unable to obtain additional funding when needed, it will need to curtail planned activities in order to reduce costs, which will likely have an unfavorable effect on the Company's ability to execute on its business plan, and have an adverse effect on its business, results of operations, and future prospects.
+As of March 31, 2025 and December 31, 2024, the Company had \$40.1 million and \$38.8 million, respectively, in unrestricted cash and cash equivalents available to fund future operations.
+The Company has a working capital deficit of \$315.6 million as of March 31, 2025.
+The Company's capital requirements will depend on many factors, including the pace of the Company's growth, ability to manage medical costs, the maturity of its members, its ability to complete the sale of its remaining Florida operations, and its ability to raise capital.
+The Company continues to explore raising additional capital through a combination of debt financing and equity issuances and sales of assets.
+When the Company pursues additional debt and/or equity financing, there can be no assurance that such financing will be available on terms commercially acceptable to the Company or at all.
+If the Company is unable to raise additional capital or generate cash flows necessary to fund its operations or refinance its indebtedness, it will need to curtail planned activities, discontinue certain operations, or sell certain assets, which could materially and adversely affect its business, financial condition, results of operations, and prospects.
 As a result of these matters, substantial doubt exists about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
-The accompanying unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.
+The accompanying condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.